ttran247/ToDoList/README.md

 }
 ```

 The ES6 style is preferred.
 Proper binding, using one of the patterns above, is required when the handler must refer to any properties or methods on the component instance.
-It is very common that you will need `this.setState` method inside an event handler.
+Remember, properties/methods on the instance are accessed using `this` when writing instance methods.
+It is very common that you will need `this.setState` method inside an event handler method.

 The complexity of event handlers can increase when working with lists of components where each component needs its own "parameterized" version of the event handler.